 Veterinarians call dog skin allergies atopic dermatitis (AD).
 AD is an inherited tendency to have hypersensitivity reactions to allergens.
 Allergens are most often pollen, but also include dust mites, substances like wool or grass, and even humans (thank goodness that last one is rare).

 Many dogs have flare-ups of itchy paws in the spring and fall.
-Most episodes of a dog licking his paws are mild and last only one to three weeks.
+Most of the time when a dog is biting the bottom of his paws, it’s a mild and temporary condition that lasts only one to three weeks.
 Mildly itchy paws often get better without any special treatment.

-- Dog licking his paws on the tops and/or bottoms
+- Paw chewing on the tops and/or bottoms of feet

 - Fur loss between toe pads